estuary/connectors/materialize-bigquery/bigquery.md

 You should specify one of `credentials_file` or `credentials_json`.
 It will also leverage the `GOOGLE_APPLICATION_CREDENTIALS` environment variable if provided which can point to a service account file.
+If multiple options are listed, tt will first try `credentials_file` followed by `credentials_json` and then any provided `GOOGLE_APPLICATION_CREDENTIALS`.